 A FAMILY WINERY

 Cees and Inge de Bruin are collectors and patrons of contemporary art.
-They, together with their family, have had a warm relationship with Portugal for more than 40 years.
-Through Quinta do Quetzal they hope to share their passion for Portuguese culture, nature, food and wine with others.
+They, together with their family, have had a warm relationship with Portugal for over 40 years.
+Through Quinta do Quetzal they hope to share their passion for the Portuguese culture, nature, food and wine.
 Every year, in collaboration with their daughter, Aveline de Bruin, they create a new exhibition on the estate.
-Their own collection and connections in the art world will be a starting point for each exhibition.
+Their private contemporary art collection is the starting point for each exhibition.